 The Honors program involves taking the following courses:

 - ECON 499 Honors Thesis

 Finally, students interested in graduate level research in economics are advised to learn a statistical package such as SAS or STATA and/or a programming language such as R.

-Here is a course plan that fulfills the requirements of the BS in Economic Analysis as well as for the Honors Program.
+Download the course plan, which fulfills the requirements of the BS in Economics as well as for the Honors Program.

 Structure of PhD Programs